jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 We need to set it up such that VS Code can work inside Vagrant, that way we get full visibility into our true development environment which means, for example, we can peek into Django classes/methods from right within VS Code.

 ### Install Remote SSH
-1. Command-Shift-P, Type "Extensions: Install Extensions" and select it.
+1. Command-Shift-P, Type _Extensions: Install Extensions_ and select it.
-2. From the search that comes up type "Remote SSH" and select it to install.
+2. From the search that comes up type _Remote SSH_ and select it to install.

 ### Get Vagrant ssh-info and copy to ssh config
 ```